twallema/pySODM/docs/installation.md

 ### Install pySODM in a conda environment

-When making your own modeling and simulation project, we recommend storing your dependencies in a conda environment.
+When making your own modeling and simulation project, we recommend storing the dependencies of your project in a conda environment.
 Using a conda environment allows others to more quickly replicate your code.
 Make sure you have Python (conda) and the required dependency packages installed.
 We recommend using `Anaconda` to manage your Python packages.
 See the [conda installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) and make sure you have conda up and running.
 Next:

 - Update conda after the installation to make sure your version is up-to-date,
      ```
      conda update conda
      ```

-- Make an environment file `environment.yml` with the dependencies of your own project. pySODM is currently validated on Python 3.11.
+- Make an environment file `my_environment.yml` with the dependencies of your own project. pySODM is currently validated on Python 3.12.

      ```
      name: MY_ENVIRONMENT